google/quota-monitoring-solution/README.md

 2. Make a copy of the template from the copy icon at the top bar (top - right corner)
     ![ds-dropdown-copy](img/ds-dropdown-copy.png)
-3. Click on ‘Copy Report’ button
+3. Click on ‘Copy Report’ button **without changing datasource options**
     ![ds-copy-report-fixed-new-data-source](img/ds-copy-report-fixed-new-data-source.png)
 4. This will create a copy of the report and open in Edit mode.
 If not click on ‘Edit’ button on top right corner in copied template: